The Vivero Letter (film)

-The Vivero Letter (1998) is an adventure movie starring Robert Patrick, Fred Ward and Tom Poster.
-This movie is based on the 1968 novel The Vivero Letter by Desmond Bagley.
+The Vivero Letter is a 1998 adventure film directed by H. Gordon Boos, starring Robert Patrick, Fred Ward, and Chiara Caselli.

+It is based on Desmond Bagley's 1968 novel The Vivero Letter.

 Plot

-A man in Central America finds his brother's murdered body.
-It turns out that his brother has been murdered because he knows the whereabouts of a lost city in the jungle.
+James Wheeler (Patrick) travels to Central America after his brother's call, but finds his brother murdered and learns of a map to a lost Mayan city.
 The man teams up with a search expedition and goes off to hunt for these ancient ruins.
 Unfortunately, almost every member of the group has plans to double-cross the others.
 All is resolved in bloody fashion in the middle of the jungle wilderness.

+Production

+The film was shot in Costa Rica.

+Release

+Originally released under the title The Vivero Letter, the film was also released as Forgotten City in some markets.